 As a consumer, you can reconsider what you buy.
 Big business promote products the public buy and discontinue products the public don’t buy.
 For instance, logging companies are increasingly adopting sustainable logging practice because consumer demand for wood products certified by the Forest Stewardship Council exceeds supply.
 Aside from controlling what you buy, another way to influence big business is to draw public attention to their policies and products, not merely drawing attention to policies you don’t like, but also praising companies adopting policies you do like.

 If you are religious, you can gather support from your church, synagogue, or mosque.
 People are more likely to follow the advice of a religious leader than they are a politician or scientist.

 As an individual you can invest time and effort into improving your local environment.
 Not only does this improve your own quality of life, but also sets an example to others.

 You can multiply your impact by donating to an organization promoting policies of your choice.
 If you are concerned with population growth, you can donate to Population Connection.
 For biodiversity directly, you can donate to the Nature Conservancy or WWF, among others.

-To keep informed on current environmental news, you can load an RSS feed such as Mongabay Rainforest News.
+To keep informed on current environmental news, you can follow a leading environmental news site, such as Mongabay Rainforest News.
 To help conservation, you can support Ecotourism by simply booking an eco-friendly trip to the rainforest or visiting a National Park.